atelierspierrot/atelierspierrot/CONTRIBUTING.md

 Once your work seems finished, you'll have to commit it and push it on your fork (you may finally see your modifications on the sources view on GitHub).
-Then you'll have to make a "pull-request" to the original repository, commenting it with a description of your correction or update, or anything you want me to know about ...
-Then, if your work seems ok for me (and it certainly will :) and when I'll have the time (!), your work will finally be "merged" in the original repository and you will be able to (eventually) close your fork.
+Then you'll have to make a "pull-request" to the original repository, commenting it with a description of your correction or update, or anything you want us to know about ...
+Then, if your work seems ok for us (and it certainly will :) and when we'll have the time (!), your work will finally be "merged" in the original repository and you will be able to (eventually) close your fork.
 Note that the "merge" of a pull-request keeps your name and profile as the "commiter" (the one who made the stuff).